pkErbynn/DataStructures-Algorithms-Demystified/5_abstract_data_structures/6_hash_tables/0_note.md

 Hashing conceptualization
 - implemented just like arrays but uses any other ds like strings
 - converts string into an index, store in that array index and keep the associated value in that index
-- uses hash function (hash function) for the conversion of string/object(keys) into a **hash value/code**
+- uses **hash function** for the conversion of string/object(keys) into a **hash value/code**
+    - that corresponse to an index in an array

 Qualities of Good hashmap
 - fast, ie constant time cus it'll be called regulary
 - no collissions, ie doesn't conflict/cluster output at specifix index, but distribute uniformly
-- consistent, ie same input yeilds same output
+- consistent, ie same input yields same output

 ### Core Reason
 - To get value very fast in constant time when we use the key